LoveCommunity/dart_scope.dart/README.md

     ),
   ]);

-  // dispose/pop scope will also dispose `appNotifier` rootScope.dispose();
+  // dispose scope will also dispose `appNotifier` rootScope.dispose();
 }
 ```